 - Medical examination at an Aeromedical Centre.

 The aptitude tests may sound scary, but you can definitely practice to improve, in preparation for your flight school selection.
 I remember that I used a website called 123test.com and it helped me a lot.
-Especially because after practicing the tests, I felt more confident about my own capabilities.
+Also on flightdeckfriend.com you find many aptitude tests for pilots.
+Especially because after practicing the tests, you’ll feel more confident about your own capabilities.

 For the flying capability test in the simulator, you don’t necessarily have to practice beforehand.
 They don’t expect you to know everything about airplanes and you don’t need to fly flawless.
 All they want to see is how quick you understand instructions and apply what they just taught you.
 It’s actually much fun, don’t worry!